AliHassanZulfiqar/git_sandbox/README.md

 		or
 		git push --tags

+the 2nd one is to push all the tags in a single snippet
 ## what if we decide that we're really not supposed to be doing that right now?
 What if we decide that we really should have started this on a branch, or maybe we need to change content and work on something else for a while?
 	Well, we can do that by using Git's stashing ability git stash